tabareCapitan/tabarecapitan.github.io/docs/openScience.md

 ### Access

-Despite my own preferences, my work often ends up behind a paywall.[^1] In this website I provide easy and free access to [my work](https://www.tabarecapitan.com/research/).
+Despite my own preferences, my work often ends up behind a paywall.[^1] In this website I provide easy and free access to my research.
 For each research article, you should be able to find a link to the article as published by the journal (🔗) and a link to the article in PDF (📄).[^2] If the article is published under the open access model[^3], there might be only one link.
 If you cannot access any of the papers listed in my website, _please_ send me an email.

 ### Transparency